-The Company's focus is almost exclusively on the provision of modelling, simulation and data analysis services, covering the full range of oncology R&D and with a focus on quantitative pharmacology techniques.
+The Company's focus is almost exclusively on the provision of modelling, simulation and data science services, to support discovery, preclinical and clinical drug development activities.
 The Company generates fee for service revenues by providing insights to clients based on its modelling.
-The Company utilises its proprietary Virtual TumourTM predictive software, industry standard tools (such as NONMEM and MATLAB), as well as developing bespoke models using the R programming language.
+The Company utilises its proprietary Virtual TumourTM predictive software, industry standard tools (such as MATLAB), as well as developing bespoke models using the R programming language.
 Extensions to Virtual TumourTM have been developed over the last few years to address specialist areas such as immuno-oncology, DNA damage repair inhibitors, radiation therapy and other areas of specialism.
 Projects often require a blend of several approaches to deliver the optimal insights to clients.
 Client companies rely heavily on the knowledge and experience of our team when evaluating data and devising new programmes.
-The team's exposure to and expanding expertise in a wide range of cancer treatment modalities is attractive to new and existing clients.
+The team's exposure to and expanding expertise in a wide range of cancer treatment modalities, as well as in other therapeutic areas, is attractive to new and existing clients.

-The Company's expertise in the late discovery, preclinical and clinical phases of pharmaceutical R&D, enables it to add value by helping companies to efficiently derive insights from their data.
-This is achieved in a variety of ways ranging from data analysis, visualisation and interpretation, to mathematical modelling of the performance of drugs.
-The end result is that our clients are in a better position to optimise the treatments they are developing by selecting the right targets, drugs, dosages, timing and combinations.
+The Company's expertise in discovery, preclinical and clinical phases of pharmaceutical R&D, enables it to add value by helping companies to efficiently derive insights from their data.
+This is achieved in a variety of ways ranging from data analysis, visualisation and interpretation to mathematical modelling of the performance of drugs.
+The result is that our clients are in a better position to optimise the treatments they are developing by selecting the right targets, drugs, dosages, timing and combinations.
 We believe that we add particular value in early development during the transition from pre-clinical to first-in-human studies.
 We believe our experience and capabilities have been helpful in supporting clients in identifying optimal clinical trial designs and justifying them to regulatory authorities.
 In recent projects, the Company has been able to:

-- Work with one biotech company to support the selection of its first human dose for its lead product - Work with another biotech company to model the PK of its drug, confirming its potential advantages vs a competitor and contributing to its eventual acquisition - Support a big pharma company in optimising the balance of efficacy and toxicity for complex combination cancer regimens - Support another big pharma in exploring the mechanism of action of a new immuneoncology drug targeting NK cells and creating a model to predict its efficacy in preclinical and clinical settings
+- Work with one biotech company to support the selection of its first human dose for its lead product - Work with another biotech company to model the PK of its drug, confirming its potential advantages vs a competitor and contributing to its eventual acquisition - Support a big pharma company in optimising the balance of efficacy and toxicity for complex combination cancer regimens - Support another big pharma in exploring the mechanism of action of a new immune-oncology drug targeting NK cells and creating a model to predict its efficacy in preclinical and clinical settings